 UVB rays: The ones that give you sunburn and can lead to skin cancer.

-Broad spectrum: Not actually a fake marketing term.
-This means the sunscreen protects against UVA and UVB rays.
-Which is a good thing.
+Broad spectrum: This means the sunscreen protects against UVA and UVB rays, which is a good thing.

-Mineral vs chemical: Mineral (or physical) sunscreen acts like a physical blocker.
-Aka it repels or reflects the UV light.
-The American Academy of Dermatology (AAD) recs physical sunscreen for people with sensitive skin.
+Mineral vs chemical: Mineral (or physical) sunscreen acts like a physical blocker; it repels or reflects the UV light.
+The American Academy of Dermatology (AAD) recommends physical sunscreen for people with sensitive skin.
 Chemical sunscreens absorb (rather than repel) the UV light so your skin doesn’t.
 The AAD says chemical sunscreen is usually easier to rub into your skin without leaving behind a white residue.

 Zinc oxide: The SPF buzzword of the moment — and not in a bad way.
 It’s an active ingredient found in mineral sunscreens and is “great because it’s a physical blocker,” Saedi says.
 “It reflects the UV rays [and] has great protection.”

 Lotion vs spray: Many derms will advise lotions over sprays, Saedi says.
-Because with sprays, they’re harder to see and you don’t really know how much is coming out.
-Or if you’re using enough.
+With sprays, they’re harder to see and you don’t really know how much is coming out or if you’re using enough.
 Plus, some are worried about consumers inhaling the chemicals in aerosol products.
 (Psst: The AAD says to avoid using sprays around your mouth and face for this reason.)
-But because sprays often increase compliance — they’re so easily applied and reapplied — Saedi often recs ’em.
-So when it comes down to it, any sunscreen > no sunscreen.
+Since sprays often increase compliance — they’re so easily applied and reapplied, Saedi often recommends them.
+When it comes down to it, any sunscreen is better than no sunscreen.

-Water resistant vs waterproof: Water resistant = you’re protected for up to 40 minutes in water.
-If a label says “very water resistant,” you’ve got 80 minutes, which, PSA, is less than the two-hour reapplication mark.
-Oh, and no sunscreens are “waterproof,” so don’t get fooled.
+Water resistant vs waterproof: Water resistant means you’re protected for up to 40 minutes in water.
+If a label says “very water resistant,” you’ve got 80 minutes, which is still less than the two-hour reapplication mark.
+Oh, and no sunscreens are “waterproof,” so don’t be fooled.